 The Romans were the ones who really advanced calligraphy into an accessible art form leading to its adoption by the wider Roman community.

 Another theory singles out the Shang dynasty of China as its originator.
-The Chinese have a unique style in calligraphy where, instead of letters, they use symbols and characters.
+The Chinese have a unique style of calligraphy where, instead of letters, they use symbols and characters.